pism/pism/doc/sphinx/highlevelview.rst

 At each time-step of a typical PISM run, the geometry, temperature, and basal strength of the ice sheet are included into stress (momentum) balance equations to determine the velocity of the flowing ice.
-The "full" stress balance equations for flowing ice form a non-Newtonian Stokes model [Fowler]_.
+The "full" stress balance equations for flowing ice form a non-Newtonian Stokes model :cite:`Fowler`.
 PISM does not attempt to solve the Stokes equations themselves, however.
 Instead it can numerically solve, in parallel, two different shallow approximations which are well-suited to ice sheet and ice shelf systems:

-- the non-sliding shallow ice approximation (SIA) [Hutter]_, also called the "lubrication approximation" [Fowler]_, which describes ice as flowing by shear in planes parallel to the geoid, with a strong connection of the ice base to the bedrock, and
+- the non-sliding shallow ice approximation (SIA) :cite:`Hutter`, also called the "lubrication approximation" :cite:`Fowler`, which describes ice as flowing by shear in planes parallel to the geoid, with a strong connection of the ice base to the bedrock, and
-- the shallow shelf approximation (SSA) [WeisGreveHutter]_, which describes a membrane-type flow of floating ice [Morland]_, or of grounded ice which is sliding over a weak base [MacAyeal]_, [SchoofStream]_.
+- the shallow shelf approximation (SSA) :cite:`WeisGreveHutter`, which describes a membrane-type flow of floating ice :cite:`Morland`, or of grounded ice which is sliding over a weak base :cite:`MacAyeal`, :cite:`SchoofStream`.

 The SIA equations are easier to solve numerically than the SSA, and easier to parallelize, because they are local in each column of ice.
-Specifically, they describe the vertical shear stress as a local function of the driving stress [Paterson]_.
-They can confidently be applied to those grounded parts of ice sheets for which the basal ice is frozen to the bedrock, or which is minimally sliding, and where the bed topography is relatively slowly-varying in the map-plane [Fowler]_.
+Specifically, they describe the vertical shear stress as a local function of the driving stress :cite:`Paterson`.
+They can confidently be applied to those grounded parts of ice sheets for which the basal ice is frozen to the bedrock, or which is minimally sliding, and where the bed topography is relatively slowly-varying in the map-plane :cite:`Fowler`.
 These characteristics apply to the majority (by area) of the Greenland and Antarctic ice sheets.

-We solve the SIA with a non-sliding base because the traditional [Greve]_, [HuybrechtsdeWolde]_, [PayneBaldwin]_ addition of ad hoc "sliding laws" into the SIA stress balance, and especially schemes which "switch on" at the pressure-melting temperature [EISMINT00]_, have bad continuum [Fowler01]_ and numerical (see [BBssasliding]_, appendix B) modeling consequences.
+We solve the SIA with a non-sliding base because the traditional :cite:`Greve`, :cite:`HuybrechtsdeWolde`, :cite:`PayneBaldwin` addition of ad hoc "sliding laws" into the SIA stress balance, and especially schemes which "switch on" at the pressure-melting temperature :cite:`EISMINT00`, have bad continuum :cite:`Fowler01` and numerical (see :cite:`BBssasliding`, appendix B) modeling consequences.

-The SSA equations can confidently be applied to large floating ice shelves, which have small depth-to-width ratio and negligible basal resistance [Morland]_, [MorlandZainuddin]_.
+The SSA equations can confidently be applied to large floating ice shelves, which have small depth-to-width ratio and negligible basal resistance :cite:`Morland`, :cite:`MorlandZainuddin`.
 The flow speeds in ice shelves are frequently an order-of-magnitude higher than in the non-sliding, grounded parts of ice sheets.

-Terrestrial ice sheets also have fast-flowing grounded parts, however, called "ice streams" or "outlet glaciers" [TrufferEchelmeyer]_.
-Such features appear at the margin of, and sometimes well into the interior of, the Greenland [Joughinetal2001]_ and Antarctic [BamberVaughanJoughin]_ ice sheets.
+Terrestrial ice sheets also have fast-flowing grounded parts, however, called "ice streams" or "outlet glaciers" :cite:`TrufferEchelmeyer`.
+Such features appear at the margin of, and sometimes well into the interior of, the Greenland :cite:`Joughinetal2001` and Antarctic :cite:`BamberVaughanJoughin` ice sheets.
 Describing these faster-flowing grounded parts of ice sheets requires something more than the non-sliding SIA.
-This is because adjacent columns of ice which have different amounts of basal resistance exert strong "longitudinal" or "membrane" stresses [SchoofStream]_ on each other.
+This is because adjacent columns of ice which have different amounts of basal resistance exert strong "longitudinal" or "membrane" stresses :cite:`SchoofStream` on each other.

-In PISM the SSA may be used as a "sliding law" for grounded ice which is already modeled everywhere by the non-sliding SIA [BBssasliding]_, [Winkelmannetal2011]_.
+In PISM the SSA may be used as a "sliding law" for grounded ice which is already modeled everywhere by the non-sliding SIA :cite:`BBssasliding`, :cite:`Winkelmannetal2011`.
 For grounded ice, in addition to including shear in planes parallel to the geoid, we must balance the membrane stresses where there is sliding.
 This inclusion of a membrane stress balance is especially important when there are spatial and/or temporal changes in basal strength.
 This "sliding law" role for the SSA is in addition to its more obvious role in ice shelf modeling.
-The SSA plays both roles in a PISM whole ice sheet model in which there are large floating ice shelves (e.g. as in Antarctica [Golledgeetal2012ant]_, [Martinetal2011]_, [Winkelmannetal2011]_; see also section :ref:`sec-ross` of the current Manual).
+The SSA plays both roles in a PISM whole ice sheet model in which there are large floating ice shelves (e.g. as in Antarctica :cite:`Golledgeetal2012ant`, :cite:`Martinetal2011`, :cite:`Winkelmannetal2011`; see also section :ref:`sec-ross` of the current Manual).

 The "SIA+SSA hybrid" model is recommended for most whole ice sheet modeling purposes because it seems to be a good compromise given currently-available data and computational power.
-A related hybrid model described by Pollard and deConto [PollardDeConto]_ adds the shear to the SSA solution in a slightly-different manner, but it confirms the success of the hybrid concept.
+A related hybrid model described by Pollard and deConto :cite:`PollardDeConto` adds the shear to the SSA solution in a slightly-different manner, but it confirms the success of the hybrid concept.